Everything You Need to Know About 4K HDR TVs

 High dynamic range, or HDR, can make your TV's picture more lifelike—but not all sets do it well

-If you’re in the market for a new TV, there's a good chance it will be a 4K set with a feature called high dynamic range, or HDR for short.
+If you’re in the market for a new TV, there’s a good chance it will be a 4K set, or even an 8K model, with a feature called high dynamic range, or HDR for short.

 Shoppers should be particularly excited about HDR, which is now found in the vast majority of midsized to large sets.
-While 4K TVs are all about greater picture detail, not everyone notices the extra detail from normal seating distances.
-In contrast, TVs that do a good job with HDR video can present brighter, more vivid images with greater contrast and a wider array of colors, much closer to what we see in real life.
+TVs that do a good job with HDR video can present brighter, more vivid images with greater contrast and a wider array of colors, much closer to what we see in real life.
+(By comparison, 4K and 8K provide greater picture detail, but not everyone notices the difference from normal seating distances.)

 But CR’s testers have found that not all TVs with HDR perform equally well.
-In fact it's become one of the key differentiators among the sets in our TV ratings.
-Here’s what you need to know to make a good choice.
+In fact it has become one of the key differentiators among the sets in our TV ratings.

 What Is HDR, Exactly?